Hochul deploys National Guard troops to New York City subway amid rising crime numbers

 In Wednesday's interview with CBS New York, both the mayor, who was noticeably absent during the governor's announcement, and NYPD Transit Chief Michael Kemper, defended the bag checks as an important safety tool.

+"We are instituting random bag checks," Adams said.
+"They are random.
+They are not profiling.
+They are random."

-"Including with what they're doing checking bags to make sure explosive or illegal weapons are not entering our subway system, it's also creating another sense of presence," Kemper said.
+"Including with what they're doing checking bags to make sure explosive or illegal weapons are not entering our subway system, it's also creating another sense of presence," said Kemper.

 City Hall sources told CBS New York that each week the NYPD will deploy 94 bag-screening teams at 136 stations, about one-third of the 472 stations in the system.